 Tension headaches are the most common type of headache.
 It is associated with pain that is usually dull or squeezing, and can be described as a general ache.
 The tension is usually found by having stiff, sore muscles in the upper back, shoulders, and neck muscles.
 Often times, the base of the back of the skull (occiput) is tender, with pressure reproducing pain.

 Conventional treatment is usually limited to ibuprofen, tylenol, and other over the counter pain medications.
 While excellent for occasional pain, if used for any great frequency (more than twice a month), the below options are best.

 Naturopathic work-up and treatments: the two most common causes are related to problems with maintaining stable blood sugar and problems with chronic muscular spasm.
-The blood sugar problems are effectively diagnosed by a two to four hour glucose tolerance test, where a fasting sugar is compared to sugar readings after an oral sugar challenge.
-Reactive hypoglycemia can then be diagnosed.
-Treatment for the blood sugar component is done very effectively with diet andozone therapy.
-The chronic muscular spasm does not require any special laboratory testing.
-It is very effectively treated with injections of natural medications into the muscle, and with acupuncture.
+Treatment for the blood sugar component is typically with diet and ozone therapy.
+The chronic muscular spasm often does not require any special laboratory testing.
+It is very effectively treated in my experience with injections into the muscle, and with acupuncture.

 Migraine headaches are less common than tension headaches, but often more debilitating.
 Patients with migraine headaches who come to me have often been diagnosed with this condition elsewhere.